Hambledon, Surrey: Workhouse

 Hambledon workhouse established under the Poor Laws was used by King Edward's School, Witley in nearby Wormley from 1940 to 1949 while the school buildings were taken over by the Royal Navy.
-A short distance up the hill, close to the A283 Petworth Road, is the building.
 It was managed by the Hambledon Poor Law Union, formed in 1836.
 An infirmary block and a mortuary were built to the north of the site in the 1870s, and these buildings later became Hambledon Hospital, which closed in 1948.

 The buildings were used by Surrey County Council as an old peoples home until the early 1970s.

 The buildings were then used by the Institute of Oceanographic Sciences until the 1990s when the site was acquired by property developers Berkeley Homes and redeveloped for residential use.
 Its workhouse survives converted into apartments.

 To the north at Hydestile, within Hambledon's boundary, is the site of two former hospitals, King George V Hospital and St. Thomas' Hospital.
 This 50 acre site has now been redeveloped.